Computably totally disconnected locally compact groups: Defining computably t.d.l.c. groups via Baire presentations

-It is well-known that $SL_n(\ZZ[1/p]$ is dense in $SL_n(\QQ_p)$.
+It is well-known that $SL_n(\ZZ[1/p])$ is dense in $SL_n(\QQ_p)$.
 This is a special case of strong approximation for algebraic groups (see \cite[Ch.\ 7]{Rapinchuk.Platonov:93}), but can also be seen in an elementary way using Gaussian elimination.
 The paths on $S$ corresponding to matrices in $SL_n(\ZZ[1/p])$ are precisely the ones that are $0$ from some point on.
-Clearly there is a computable listing $(f_i)$ of these paths.
-So by \cref{prop: prune} we can replace $S$ by a c.l.c.\ tree $\wt S$ such that $[\wt S] = [S]$.
+Clearly there is a computable listing $(f_i)$ of the set of such paths.
+So by \cref{prop: prune} one can replace $S$ by a c.l.c.\ tree $\wt S$ such that $[\wt S] = [S]$.

 To obtain a computable Baire presentation based on $\wt S$, note that matrix multiplication on $[\wt S]$ is computable as the restriction of matrix multiplication on $[T]$.
 To define the matrix inversion operation $\Inv$, we use the fact that the inverse of a matrix with determinant $1$ equals its adjugate matrix; the latter can be obtained by computing determinants on minors.